Please select a partnership to see additional information:

 - Mobile Children: While accidental and innocent bruising is significantly more common in older mobile children, practitioners are reminded that mobile children who are abused may also present with bruising and suspicious injuries.
 If appropriate to the practitioner’s role, knowledge and skills they should seek a satisfactory explanation for all such bruising, and assess its characteristics and distribution, in the context of personal, family and environmental history, to ensure that it is consistent with an innocent explanation.
 Otherwise the practitioner should seek supervision and guidance from expert practitioners/Children’s Services.

-Children’s Health Care Practitioners – including school nurses, health visitors, midwives
+Children’s Health Care Practitioners – including General Practitioners, school nurses, health visitors, midwives

 - Should discuss the bruise / injury with the parent /carer and enquire into its explanation, origin, characteristics and Detailed documentation of this should be made in the child’s records.